DUSTY AND VOCO

 “It’s midnight….. lights off….. clothes off…… candles glowing….. incense is fading away……. don’t need no electricity, baby- I’ll be your amplifier, because we can boogie in the dark'”

-it is 1971 (give or take a few years)- and you tune into KSAN San Francisco on a weekend night to hear the midnight show with Voco and Dusty Street.
+it is between 1969 and about 1974 (give or take a few years)- and you tune into KSAN San Francisco on a weekend night to hear Voco and Dusty Street.
+Dusty started the evening and Voco took over at midnight.
 They played mostly R and B of the day from both the black and white ends of the spectrum and often featured the local Bay Area artists such as Sylvester, Tower of Power and Stoneground.

-Though called it Lights Out it was anything but sleepy.
+Though Vocos show was called it Lights Out it was anything but sleepy.
 So my attempt at recreating the mood.

 THE JAZZ AGE